WalterIt/EB_Angular6_by_Example/projects/README.md

-# Guess the Number
+# Personal Trainer

-Guess the Number was built using Angular6 and TypeScript
+Personal Trainer built using Angular6 and TypeScript

 ## Install